XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/items/staffs.md

 ## Mana
 Staffs have mana, and it lets you use your staff!
 Mana is the durability on your staff, can they can be filled up using an anvil and some soul!
+Souls are obtained by killing Zombies, and they have a chance to drop soul.
 <Anvil
   :inputItems="[
     ['staff', 'ice_staff', 'flender_staff', 'flame_staff'],